-The ACTIF Advisory Committee nominates Project Selection Committee members.
+A Project Selection Committee has now been formed.
+In building this committee, the ACTIF Advisory Committee ensured that different regions of the world as well as a diversity of identities within the LGBTQ2I community were represented.
 No person can sit on both the Advisory Committee and Selection Committee.
 Project Selection Committee members, and their affiliated organizations, cannot apply for funding during their term.

 The nomination of members considers diversity of identities and experiences, including human rights defenders and people with expertise in similar funding mechanisms.
 The Advisory Committee will appoints members for the Project Selection Committee that have the following list of collective competencies/experience:

 Read the Project Selection Committee’s Terms of Reference